dtao/aiadventures/summaries/2023-04-20-lex-fridman-max-tergmark/lex-fridman-max-tegmark.md

 ---

 I wish I had written this summary sooner after listening to this podcast, because now I've forgotten most of it.
+(I listened to it about a week ago, when it first came out.)

-At a very high level: Max Tegmark is an AI researcher at MIT, the co-founder of the Future of Life Institute, and author of the book [Life 3.0: Being Human in the Age of Artificial Intelligence].
+At a very high level: Max Tegmark is an AI researcher at MIT, the co-founder of the Future of Life Institute, and author of the book [Life 3.0: Being Human in the Age of Artificial Intelligence][1].
 He is also one of the signatories of the [open letter][2] calling for a pause on large-scale AI experiments (one of the [three approaches to AI safety][3]).